philgyford/django-docker-example/README.md

 This is my example Django setup using Docker for local development.

-I am not an expert but it seems to work.

 The Django files (in `myproject/`) are a very minimal initial project and app simply to indicate that things are working.
 Replace it with your own more useful code!